dnleek/shipbreaker-racers-ledger/README.md

 The `RACErsLedgerRelease.zip` file is the original plugin release, but with an updated `RACErsLedger.dll` from the user `piepieonline` from the Shipbreaker discord.
 This new `.dll` is required as of Shipbreaker version 1.2.1.
 The original `RACErsLedger.dll` is also included in the `.zip` under the name `RACErsLedger.dll.old`.

+If you're interested in data visualization, [tashiww's hardspace_viewer](https://github.com/tashiww/hardspace_viewer) is a webpage that scrapes the ledger plugin and visualizes salvage over time and other useful data.

 The original plugin's README is as below, with minor modifications (link fixes, etc.).
 Note that I have not tested anything other than installing this mod on Windows.

 # RACErs Ledger